tushar-borole/programming-challenges/capitalize_first_character/README.md

-Capitalize first character of string
+### Capitalize first character of string

+Write a function that accepts string, function should capitalize the first letter of the word